3Dpass/swap/ASSET_CONVERSION_PALLET.md

 565 -> 482
 814 -> 674
 1,777 -> 1580
-There is a difference of 1 Token when trying to swap for same asset [Asset1 -> DOT -> Asset1] 1000 -> 999
+There is a difference of 1 Token when trying to swap for the same asset [Asset1 -> P3D -> Asset1] 1000 -> 999
 100 -> 99
 10 -> 9